JensPenny/humble-book-bun/README.md

 - Extract book information including titles and authors
 - Retrieve Goodreads ratings for each book
 - Display results in a formatted list
-- Vue-powered web interface for submitting URLs and viewing results
 - Command-line interface for quick analysis

 ## Project Structure